coderwz/personal-website/src/_posts/startup-playbook-by-sam-altman.md

 - Unstoppability, determination, formidability, and resourcefulness.
 - Have the ability to get things done no matter how hard it is.
 - One founder knows product, service; One founder knows sales and marketing.
 Can be one person.
-- Have a good cofounder > Be a solo founder > Have a bad cofounder
+- Have a good co-founder > Be a solo founder > Have a bad co-founder

 ## A Great Product
 - Talk to user -> get feedback -> improve the product.
--\"Do things that don't scale\"
+- "Do things that don't scale"
 - Break things into small pieces and iterate and adapt as you go.

 ## Great Execution